 All boats at anchor must display a proper white anchor light.
-The anchor light (all around light) is the white light located on top of the radar tower.
-The anchor light must be visible 360 degrees and remain on anytime the boat is moored.
+The anchor light (all around light) is the white light located on top of the radar tower or extended on a pole from a position on the deck for boats without an arch.
+The anchor light must be visible 360 degrees and will remain on when operating the navigational lights.